 Conflict of Interest

-Romanian Journal of Infectious Diseases requires a conflict of interest statement or conflict of interest disclosure form from a submitting or publishing author.
+Romanian Journal of Infectious Diseases (RJID) requires a conflict-of-interest statement or conflict of interest disclosure form from a submitting or publishing author.

 Conflicts of interest arise when authors, reviewers, or editors have interests that are not fully apparent and that may influence their judgments on what is published.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.